jaymonty/autonomy-payload/utils/README.md

 Example:

-	python ground_heartbeat.py --device wlan0
+	./ground_heartbeat.py --device wlan0

 ## launch\_payload.sh

-Launches an instance of the payload in one of two ways:
+Launches an instance of the payload in one of a few ways:

-* using a calculated offset for the network bridge's UDP port.
+* using a calculated offset for the network bridge's UDP port (-P).
 In this case, communication between multiple payload instances on a single computer relies on a UDP relay, such as repeater.py (see below).

-* using a network namespace container.
+* using a network namespace containeri (-C, optional -R).
 Creates a virtual interface pair, gives one end a 192.168.2.x/24 address inside the container, and attaches the other end to a software bridge (sitl\_bridge).
 If the bridge doesn't exist, it will be created.
 Finally, it launches sitl.launch with reasonable parameters.

+* using a broadcast-capable network device (-D DEVICE).
+Can use wired interfaces (e.g., eth0), wireless interfaces (e.g., wlan0), and software bridges.
+This is a preferred mode for running multiple payloads across multiple machines.

+* using the loopback interface (default, or -D lo).
+Generally only used for single payload instances, or in conjunction with UDP port offsets.

+* setting up and using a software bridge (-B, implies -D sitl\_bridge).
+This first creates a software bridge and then starts the payload using that bridge as the interface.
+This is preferred for multiple payload instances on a single machine.

 This script takes one numeric positional argument that should equal the "-I" (instance) argument to sim\_vehicle.sh.
-It further takes optional argument -C to run using containers and -R to specify the user to run the payload software as (only applicable when using -C).

-Example usage with optional user specification:
+It further takes optional arguments that specify which way it should set up networking.

+Example usage using a bridge (requires sudo password):

-	(terminal 1): sim_vehicle.sh -I 2 -v ArduPlane -L McMillan --aircraft testFolder (terminal 2): ./launch_payload.sh -C -R acsuser 2
+	(terminal 1): sim_vehicle.sh -I 2 -v ArduPlane -L McMillan --aircraft testFolder (terminal 2): ./launch_payload.sh -B 2

 ## net\_parser.py